Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 </div>

-For this project the last fully connected layer and softmax have been removed, as we are only need the CNN part of the model.
-As can be seen above this model will output a 512 dimensional latent vector representation of the image.
+For this project the last fully connected layer and softmax have been removed, as only the CNN part of the model is needed.
+As can be seen above this model will output a 512 dimensional latent vector representation of an image.

 The binary classifier consists of 4 fully connected layers of size: $512 \to 256 \to 128 \to 64 \to 2$ with a ```RelU``` activation function and ```Dropout(0.5)``` between each fully connected layer.
 The final layer output has two values; the first being the models confidence that the image is benign (```label==0```) and the second is the models confidence the image is malignant (```label==1```).
 The models confidence in each label are used to generate its predictions.
 The dropout layers in the classifier help to reduce over fitting in the model by randomly turning off 50% of the nodes in each layer.